-There are many student residence halls in and around Cologne.
-However, as Cologne is a very popular city- not only for students- the housing market is quite intense.
+There are many student residence halls in and around all big student cities in Germany.
+However, the housing market is quite intense in many cities.
 Therefore, it is a good idea to start looking for accommodation as early as possible.
 You can choose between different forms of accommodation, ranging from student dormitories to single apartments or shared flats.

-CBS offers student dorms close to the campus.
+CBS offers student dorms close to the campus in Cologne but also supports you with finding accommodation close to the other CBS campuses.
 As availability is limited, please make sure to sign up for one as soon as you receive your Letter of Acceptance.